 In the eyes of Google, a trustworthy website is one that has earned links by publishing content to which other sites naturally want to link.
 However, when a business pays a website owner or blogger to link to their site, Google understandably doesn’t wish to acknowledge those links as a sign of trust or reputation.

-Google makes this very clear in their guidelines which state:
+Google make this very clear in their guidelines, which state:

 “Sites that exchange money for links, or posts that contain links; exchange goods or services for links; or send someone a “free” product in exchange for them writing about it and including a link can negatively impact a site’s ranking in search results.”